 At the close of the auction for each tier.
 The vendor coordinator will contact the top bidder.
 The top bidder will have the first choice of booth within the tier and will have the option of buying a second booth in the same tier for double their bid.
 This selection process will continue again with the second highest bidder, then the third, and will continue down the list until all booths within that tier have been secured.

 Vendors competing within these auctions will need to make themselves available by phone and email for the 48 hours following the close of the auction within their tier and must be prepared to provide prompt responses to vendor coordinator responses.
 Vendors who cannot be contacted or fail to provide quick responses to follow-up communications will be bypassed in the list and may miss the option to secure their booth.
 If you will be out of reach for the days following an auction you are participating in, please make arrangements in advance with your vendor coordinator by emailing them at firstname.lastname@example.org.

 Vendors will be required to pay for their booth immediately following the auction.
-Returning vendors that have a good payment record with Shambhala may be extended the option to provide a deposit and enter a payment arrangement for their booth fee.
+Returning vendors that are in good standing with Shambhala may be extended the option to provide a deposit and enter a payment arrangement for their booth fee.
 If you are unable to make immediate payment, please contact email@example.com BEFORE you start bidding to see if you qualify for a payment arrangement.

 If you are ready to apply, please click the button below to proceed to our application forms.
-Once we have received your application, we will review your submission and will contact you if we require any further information.
+Once we have received your application, we will review your submission.
+Please ensure that the application is complete.
+Incomplete applications will not be reviewed.
 We thank all those that apply, however, due to large application volumes, only successfully short-listed candidates will be contacted.
-We will contact all successful applicants no later than Friday, April 6, 2018.
+We will contact all successful applicants no later than Friday, April 12, 2019.